Millions of blogs are written every day. But the good news is - 99% of them are terrible. Learn how to write an awesome blog post, step-by-step.

 An outline does not need to go into extreme detail or even be lengthy.
-It should just provide a guide for you to reference as you are writing to make sure you are keeping yourself on track.
+It should just provide a guide for you to reference as you are writing to keep yourself on track.

-For example, when creating this post, I created the following outline for myself (SPOILERS!)
+For example, when creating this post, I made the following outline for myself (SPOILERS!)

 Again, I don't go into great detail for each step or rule, but it allows me to remember what to say when I get to that portion in my post.